Gordon Ramsay: Life-threatening experiences

 In 2008, Ramsay was in Iceland's Westman Islands filming a puffin hunting segment when he lost his footing and fell during a descent off an 85 m cliff, landing in the icy water below.
 He was able to swim back up to the surface of the water by removing his heavy boots and waterproof clothing.
 His film crew, who rescued him by throwing him a rope, reported that he was submerged for at least 45 seconds.
 He later recalled, "I thought I was a goner.
 I was panicking and my lungs were filling with water.
 When I got to the top after getting my boots off, I was dazed and my head was totally massive."

 In June 2024, Ramsay was involved in a bicycle accident in the US state of Connecticut that left bruising on the entirety of his left abdomen.
-He later remarked on social media that his helmet saved his life, and emphasised the importance of wearing a helmet whilst cycling.
+He later remarked on social media that his helmet saved his life, and emphasised the importance of wearing a helmet while cycling.

 Cornwall comments

 On 23 March 2022 in an interview for BBC Radio 2, Ramsay remarked, "Trust me I absolutely love Cornwall, it's just the Cornish I can't stand."
 This was criticised by the leader of the political party Mebyon Kernow, Dick Cole.
-Ramsay's spokesman said the statement was tongue-in-cheek."
+Ramsay's spokesman said the statement was "tongue-in-cheek."